O God, refresh and gladden my spirit

 Sohrab’s translation of this section of his Persian diary was printed in Star of the West, Vol. 7 page 179 (February 7, 1917), which I reproduce below.
 From the text just before the prayer, it’s clear that Abdu’l-Baha was speaking the words, not writing them.
 The version in the prayer books has also been edited somewhat, so that it reads better than this version.

-Even if the Persian original should be found, perhaps in a loose leaf from Sohrab’s Persian diaries, “Refresh and gladden my spirit” would only become an authentic prayer of Abdu’l-Baha if the page showed that Abdu’l-Baha had checked and corrected the text.
-Without that, it has only the status of a good pilgrim’s note: ‘good’ because the notes are taken in Persian without an interpreter intervening, and because Sohrab is generally diligent in his note-taking.
+Even if the Persian original should be found, “Refresh and gladden my spirit” would only become an authentic prayer of Abdu’l-Baha if the page showed that Abdu’l-Baha had checked and corrected the text.
+Without that, it has only the status of a good pilgrim’s note: ‘good’ because the notes (if found) would be taken in Persian without an interpreter intervening, and because Sohrab is generally diligent in his note-taking.

 Sohrab’s report, as published in Star of the West reads: